Wood processing techniques

 photo source: technologystudent.com

-• groove joint (sliding) - a trapezoidal groove is cut in one piece of wood and the other piece has a trapezoidal tooth at the end.
-The joint is made by sliding (translating) the tooth from one end of the groove to the other.
+• finger-jointing - a groove with a trapezoidal cross-section is cut on one piece of wood and a trapezoidal tooth is cut at the end of the other piece.
+The joint is made by sliding (translating) the tooth from one end of the groove to the other

 swallowtail